-CSE assistant professor Xiaolei Huang aims to harness AI to improve medical imaging.
+CSE associate professor Xiaolei Huang aims to harness AI to improve medical imaging.

 Artificial intelligence—commonly known as AI—is already exceeding human abilities.
 Self-driving cars use AI to perform some tasks more safely than people.
 E-commerce companies use AI to tailor product ads to customers’ tastes more quickly and precisely than any breathing marketing analyst can.

 And soon AI will be used to “read” biomedical images more accurately than medical personnel alone—providing better early cervical cancer detection at lower cost than current methods.

 However, this does not necessarily mean radiologists will soon be out of business.

 “Humans and computers are very complementary,” says Xiaolei Huang, associate professor of computer science and engineering.
 “That’s what AI is all about.”